SiddhantDeshmukh/SiddhantDeshmukh.github.io/content/Tabletop Games/fatecraft.md

 Structures outside of settlements are generally used to connect other worldly resources to a nation.
 These are not tracked within the game system, and instead are handled through events and indicators.
 The merchant's guild might complain that pirates have ruined their silver trade, and wish for an alternative; the player may then choose to build mines in the mountains where there is known to be silver to appease them.
 Failure to do so would negatively impact the nation's happiness and prosperity, giving the player a motive to find a solution.

 Certain resources may be made available only by constructing specific structures.
 For example, unearthing an ancient tomb requires a player to build a dig site at the location -- and then likely defend it if other nations see anything valuable coming out!
 There may also be timed events that require players to act quickly in order to send units and construct something.
 Generally, constructing an external structure requires an appropriate diplomatic unit to spend an action at the location to do so, and it is completed in a single turn unless the structure is particularly large.

+### Building, Upgrading, and Capturing Settlements

+By default, building a new settlement requires moving a suitable diplomatic unit to a location and spending 100 Renown points.
+The settlement is built the next turn, but be warned, it does not come with defences!
+Players are advised to move military units alongside diplomatic ones to keep new settlements safe.
+Each settlement under your nation's control further taxes your Prosperity and Happiness.
+New Villages draw -1 of each, Towns -2, Cities -3, and Capitals -5.
+You also gain the structures belonging to those settlements (unless they have been destroyed).
+Be wary of expanding your nation when your Prosperity or Happiness are low, you may lose control of that new settlement sooner than you think!
+Capturing a settlement generally provides the full tax as if no structures were present -- but there may be ways around this if you are clever...

+A settlement starts off as a Village and can be upgraded to a Town by spending 50 Renown.
+A Town can be upgraded to a City by spending 100 Renown.
+Each nation only has 1 Capital, and no more can be built.
+Claiming another nation's Capital is therefore a huge boon -- if you can keep control of it!

 ### Leader Goals and Bonuses